 20. Humor or other “fun” information

 So, there you have it.
 Surprised at how much of this information is right at your fingertips?
-Now you just need to take some time and finesse it into something that works for your email content.
+Now you just need to take some time and finesse it into something that works for your campaign.

 You can do it!

-Where do you get content for your emails?
+Where do you get content for your marketing campaigns?
 Let us know in the comments below.